Au Pair Girls

-Au Pair Girls is a 1972 British sex comedy film directed by Val Guest.
-It stars Gabrielle Drake, Astrid Frank, Me Me Lai and Nancie Wait.
+Au Pair Girls is a 1972 British sex comedy film directed by Val Guest and starring Gabrielle Drake, Astrid Frank, Me Me Lai and Nancie Wait.
 Part of the British 1970s softcore sex comedy genre, the film also includes appearances by mainstream actors Trevor Bannister, Richard O'Sullivan, John Le Mesurier, Ferdy Mayne, Geoffrey Bayldon and Johnny Briggs.

 A sequel, Glamour Incorporated, was also to have been directed by Guest but was never produced.